We use our proprietary methodology to produce these rankings. Learn more →

 Los Alamitos, California

-Touro University Worldwide’s program focuses on the application of principles to solve real-world organizational problems.
+Touro University Worldwide's online Master of Arts degree in Industrial & Organizational Psychology program focuses on the application of principles to solve real-world organizational problems.

-Students can choose from concentrations in coaching and consulting, organizational development, and talent management.
+Students can choose from concentrations in coaching and consulting, human resources management, and occupational health psychology.

 The program consists of 36 credits and can be completed entirely online, making it a flexible option for students who are working or have other commitments.